mihaela-stoian/PiShield/README.md

 | AVERAGE Baseline	                                  | 0.430	     | 0.464               | 	0.719	     | 0.910	     | 0.909              | 	0.927    |
 | AVERAGE Shielded 	                                 | **0.458**	 | **0.487**           | 	**0.734**	 | **0.900**	 | **0.896**	         | **0.921** |

-### Functional Genomics
+### 3. Functional Genomics

-Reproduction of Table 3 of our paper [3], where we compared the performance of baseline models with their constrained counterparts.
+In our paper [3], we compared the performance of baseline models with their constrained counterparts.
 The latter are the models to which we added a constraint layer, as we call it in [3], which is equivalent to a Shield layer when using PiShield.

-The results are reported in terms of the area under the average precision and recall curve (AU(PRC)), which is a standard metric used in functional genomics.
+Below we aggregated the results from Table 3 of [3] and reported the performance in terms of the area under the average precision and recall curve (AU(PRC)), which is a standard metric used in functional genomics.
 As we can see, the models **Shield layers** outperform their standard counterparts.